nymphbox/fog-computing-2024/README.md

 # Fog-Computing-2024 Prototyping Assignment
-Code and documentation for Fog Computing 2024 @ TU Berlin
+Code and documentation for Fog Computing 2024

 # Start
 Make sure Rust is installed on your system